Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization

-We extend the ParEGO algorithm for multi-objective HPO by incorporating HPI estimation into each optimization step.
+We extend the ParEGO algorithm by incorporating HPI estimation into each optimization step.
 Our method dynamically identifies the most influential hyperparameters under the current objective scalarization and uses this information to guide the search.
-Section~\ref{sub:hpi_parego} outlines the overall approach, Section \ref{sec:calc_mo_hpi} details HPI integration; Section~\ref{sec:adjust_cs} describes configuration space adaptation, and Section~\ref{sec:threshold} presents the thresholding strategy.
-An overview of the algorithm is shown in Figure \ref{fig:overview}.
+Section~\ref{sub:hpi_parego} outlines the overall approach; Section \ref{sec:calc_mo_hpi} details HPI integration; Section~\ref{sec:reduce_cs} describes configuration space reduction; and Section~\ref{sec:threshold} presents the thresholding strategy for reducing how aggressively the space is reduced in different optimization phases.
+An overview of the algorithm is shown in Figure~\ref{fig:overview}.